ruslo/CGold/docs/tutorials/out-of-source.rst

   _builds

-compare is with similar file for in-source build:
+compare it with similar file for in-source build:

 .. code-block:: none